 The time for board members to act is now.
 They can provide visible leadership, and act as executive sponsors, to build a more diverse and inclusive talent pipeline for the future.
 That involves firm commitments to cultural change and supporting the career progression and C-suite representation of under-represented groups.

-City CV offers a comprehensive range of career development services, from CV and LinkedIn profile writing to career coaching and interview skills training.
+City CV offers a comprehensive range of career development services, from professional CVs and LinkedIn profile writing to career coaching and interview skills training.
 We help professionals from all sectors transform their careers, including those looking to secure their first board or non-executive director role.

 Please call one of our expert consultants on 020 7100 6656 or email us if you have any questions.